 Learning and Participation

-It is the vision of Birmingham Conservatoire to lead and inspire musicians of all ages and abilities on their musical journeys.
+It is the vision of Royal Birmingham Conservatoire to lead and inspire musicians of all ages and abilities on their musical journeys.
 We are an institution ready to collaborate, innovate and create exciting new opportunities for all musicians.

 The Learning and Participation programme links with the range of pedagogy and professional development options within course structures and forms an important part of our student's professional experience whilst studying at the Conservatoire.
 Many of the strategic partnerships that have been formed in connection with our pedagogy provision, or through our active and vibrant Learning and Participation programme, have led to students being engaged and employed within a variety of educational contexts.
 Students have gained employment within music services, independent and state secondary schools and academies, primary and special needs schools and a range of charitable organisations, such as arts and well being and adult education focused services.